remix-run/remix/docs/tutorials/jokes.md

 - Mutations
 - Validation
 - Authentication
-- Unexpected (the dev made a whoopsies) and expected (the end-user made a whoopsies) Error Handling
+- Error handling: Both unexpected (the dev made a whoopsies) and expected (the end-user made a whoopsies) errors
 - SEO with Meta Tags
 - JavaScript...
+- Headers and Caching
 - Resource Routes
 - Deployment

+You'll find links to the sections of the tutorial in the navbar (top of the page for mobile and to the right for desktop).

 ## Prerequisites